sjpollard/egocentric-compressed-learning/README.md

 - `--save-model` (on/off): Saves model for inference
 - `--load-model` (str): Loads model for `'clip'` or `'dataset'` inference
 - `--index` (int): Clip to do model inference with
+- `--matrix-label` (str): Label of matrix checkpoint to use for inference

 ### data.py